pmyteh/RISJbot/README.md

 The final thing is to run the crawler: `scrapy crawl guardian` will fetch its way through *The Guardian*.
 But at this point it's basically an ordinary Scrapy installation, and the regular Scrapy docs should see you through.

+Output will be sent in JSONLines format to the S3 bucket you configured in `settings.py`, or (if you haven't given credentials) to a `jsonloutput` directory in the current directory.

 ## Spiders